 Our Student Population

 - A diverse population of students from across Canada and across the world.

 Programs and Academic Choices

-Through the Faculty of Arts and Social Science and Faculty of Theology, Huron students may combine a Huron program with a minor, major or specialization from another Huron program or a major or a minor in many of the programs offered at Western University, Brescia University College or King’s University College.
+Through the Faculty of Arts and Social Science and Faculty of Theology, Huron students may combine a Huron program with a minor, major or specialization from another Huron program or a major or minor within the faculties offered at Western University, Brescia University College or King’s University College.
 Huron students, therefore, have almost limitless possibilities for program combinations and exposure to countless world-renowned scholars in various areas of specialization.